theyosefegy/Terfolio/README.md

 3. **Git & GitHub**

    - Uploaded and managed the project on GitHub with commit history documentation.
+   - Worked with different branches to avoid complexity.
    - Learned more about Git and Github

 4. **LocalStorage**